Let’s lead global change together.

 LAND-BASED LEARNING EXCHANGES

-Connect with the land, its stories, history, teachings, and living cultures through these Indigenous land-learning exchanges.
+Participants connected with the land, its stories, history, teachings, and living cultures through these Indigenous land-learning exchanges.

 Open to all youth and post-secondary students — included with conference ticket or can be purchased separately.